They sound complicated, but they’re really simple (and really yummy!). Think make-your-own thin crust pizzas, only with a yummy Mexican twist!

 In honour of Cinco De Mayo, my daughter Lylah and I have decided to make “Open-Faced Enchilada Quesadillas”.
 They sound complicated, but they’re really simple (and really yummy!).
-Think make-your-own think crust pizzas, only with a yummy Mexican twist!
+Think make-your-own thin crust pizzas, only with a yummy Mexican twist!

 We love family-style meals—not only because they’re super easy, but also because it gets my kids involved – they get excited about building their own dish, and feel as though they have some control over their meal (even though ultimately, I still have control over what’s served!).
 See, as parents, it’s our responsibility to provide a balanced meal with nutritious ingredients, but it should be 100% up to our kids as to whether they eat it, which foods out of the meal they eat, and how much.
 So, this takes the pressure off of everyone, and makes it much more likely that our kids will actually eat!